 Previously, we were hesitant to use the new SmartThings app because it didn't perform the best when used with an iPhone.
 Samsung went back to the drawing board and recently renovated the app, and we're having a fine time with it.
 If you're a classic SmartThings user, you may want to use the Classic app.
 If you're new to SmartThings, you shouldn't have a problem with the new app.

 Once you've chosen which app you're going to use, things are pretty straightforward, but we'd encourage spending some time going through all the settings, possible automations and routines and getting a feel for it.
 As we say, the newer SmartThings app does things a little differently when it comes to tying together different conditions and actions.

 Allowing the app access to location services will allow it GPS access so it can detect where you are, should you want to create a routine that powers the house down when you've left for work.

 SmartThings: Velcro tape

 A final tip on setup here.
 Some home devices, like the motion sensor, come with little adhesive strips, but they don't last long when you start experimenting with moving sensors around your home.
-Go and buy length of sticky-backed velcro tape which you can use to put your motion detectors and the rest wherever you want them without too much fuss.
-Plus, when it's time to change their little coin batteries, it's just a question of peeling them on and bunging them back again.
+Go and buy a length of sticky-backed velcro tape which you can use to put your motion detectors and the rest wherever you want them without too much fuss.
+Plus, when it's time to change their little coin batteries, it's just a question of peeling them off and bunging them back again.